huangrubing/TSE2019-CHiP/README.md

 **How to run**
 ./CHiP -v chipVersion -c /path/to/configModel -a /path/to/acts -s /path/to/sugar

-* -v : CHIP version.
-Available parameters are: fast, balanced, quality and super-quality.
-Default is balanced.
+* -c : CHIP configuration.
+Available parameters are: f, b, q and sq.
+Default is b.
+* -t : Strength of the covering array.
-* -c : Path to configuration space model file.
+* -m : Path to configuration space model file.
 * -a : Path to acts.jar file.
 * -s : Path to sugar file.

 An example run:
-> ./CHiP -v balanced -c sample.configModel -a actsPath -s sugarPath
+> ./CHiP -c b -m sample.configModel -a actsPath -s sugarPath -t 3

 Note: This is the first release of the tool, so please send any errors that you encounter or any suggestions and questions about the tool to hanefimercan@sabanciuniv.edu